alphagov/rp-onboarding-tech-docs/source/pages/saml/samlComplianceTool.rst

           "userAccountCreationAttributes": ["optional", "list", "of", "attributes", "the", "government", "service", "requires", "for", "new", "user", "account", "creation", "see", "below"]
       }

-  If you provide a value for ``"userAccountCreationAttributes"`` the compliance tool will make a user account creation request to the ``"userAccountCreationEndpoint"`` configured in the POST request to /matching-service-test-run.
+  If you provide a value for ``"userAccountCreationAttributes"`` the Compliance Tool will make a user account creation request to the ``"userAccountCreationEndpoint"`` configured in the POST request to /matching-service-test-run.
-  If you do not provide a value, the compliance tool will make a matching request to your ``"matchingServiceEndpoint"``.
+  If you do not provide a value, the Compliance Tool will make a matching request to your ``"matchingServiceEndpoint"``.

   You only need to test the user account creation requests if your service :ref:`creates new user accounts <createnewaccounts>`.